jennyballif/jennyballif.github.io/_posts/2018-03-20-science-experiment-books.md

 Alright, those seven books are my favorite-favorites, but that doesn't mean they need to be your favorites!

 I have several newer books on my "hope to buy sometime soon" list, and as those come in I'll update this compliation here.
-And now, a few quick notes about some of the other favorite books in my collection:
+And now, a few quick notes about some of the other books in my collection:

 ## Theodor Gray's Completely Mad Science
 Experiments you should do at home but probably shouldn't.
 This isn't a how-to book at all.
 It's a beautifully illustrated and fun tour of a fantastic series of experiments, almost all of which are too dangerous (or expensive) to do at home.
 Both entertaining and informative, it's a great read.